 Find out how scleroderma and Raynaud's are associated

-Post nasal drip is when excess mucus – whether it's a watery or sticky discharge – drips from the back of the nose into the upper part of the throat known as the nasopharynx, it is referred to as postnasal drip.
-It is often associated with catarrh, which refers to an excessive mucus build-up most often in the sinuses but also in the throat, ears or chest.
+Postnasal drip occurs when excess mucus – a watery or sticky discharge – drips from the back of the nose into the upper part of the throat, known as the nasopharynx.
+Postnasal drip is often associated with catarrh, meaning an excessive build-up of mucus that occurs most commonly within the sinuses but can also affect the throat, ears or chest.

-Mucus is produced by glands located in the nose, throat and airways as well as in the digestive tract.
-Normally it is an immune system response to help protect the body by moistening these areas to trap and destroy foreign invaders, including viruses and bacteria.
-In fact, the mucus from the nose mixes with saliva and usually drips down the back of your throat throughout the day without you noticing it.
-However, when there is too much mucus produced in the nose or it becomes too thick, it has two options: to run from the front of your nose (a runny nose) or down the back of the throat (a postnasal drip).
+Mucus is produced by glands located in the nose, throat and airways, as well as in the digestive tract.
+This is usually a perfectly normal response by the body's immune system, to moisten these areas in order to trap and destroy foreign invaders, such as viruses and bacteria.
+In most cases, the mucus from the nose mixes with saliva and simply drips unnoticed down the back of the throat.
+However, when too much mucus is being produced in the nose or if it becomes too thick, it will either run out through the nose (a runny nose) or straight down the back of the throat (a postnasal drip).
 People with scleroderma may find that they experience problems with postnasal drip because of changes occurring inside the nose that may increase the amount of mucus that is being produced.

-There are a number of reasons that the glands in the nose may produce excess mucus such as:
+There are a number of reasons that the glands in the nose may produce excess mucus, including:

 People with a postnasal drip may feel a constant need to clear their throat.
-Mucus contains inflammatory elements so it can irritate the throat, leading to a sore throat and hoarseness, and it can trigger a cough.
-A chronic cough is often associated with postnasal drip.
+Because mucus contains inflammatory elements that can cause irritation, common symptoms also include a sore throat, hoarseness and a cough.

-Postnasal drip is generally more noticeable at night, especially when lying down to sleep.
-It can block the Eustachian tube, which joins the throat to the middle ear, leading to a painful ear infection.
-If sinus passages become blocked, a postnasal drip can cause a sinus infection.
+Postnasal drip is generally more noticeable at night, especially when you are lying down to sleep.
+Possible complications include the blocking of the Eustachian tube, which joins the throat to the middle ear, leading to a painful ear infection.
+If the sinus passages become blocked, a postnasal drip can cause a sinus infection to develop.

-Treatment will depend on the cause.
-Often a postnasal drip will clear up by itself without the need for medical treatment.
-Antihistamines and decongestants may be helpful in cases involving a viral infection or sinusitis is involved, antihistamines and decongestants may be useful, though decongestants are only for short-term relief.
-These can also be useful for treating postnasal drip associated with allergies, along with nasal sprays and steroid medications.
+Treatment options for postnasal drip will depend on the cause.
+Often the problem will clear up by itself without the need for medical treatment.
+Antihistamines and decongestants may be helpful in cases involving a viral infection, sinusitis or allergies, although decongestants are only suitable for short-term relief.
+Allergic symptoms can also be relieved using nasal sprays and steroid medications.

-You can also provide relief by using a humidifier or vaporiser to moisturise the air or by inhaling steam from a bowl or pan of hot water (it should not be boiling).
-By propping up your pillows when sleeping at night, the mucus won't sit in the back of your throat, causing irritation.
+You can also use a humidifier or vaporiser to moisturise the air or try inhaling steam from a bowl or pan of hot water (this should not be boiling).
+By propping up your pillows to raise your head when sleeping at night, the mucus is less likely to sit in the back of your throat and cause further irritation.

 To reduce postnasal drip triggered by allergies:

-If the postnasal drip has a foul smell, or you have a fever, are wheezing or symptoms last for more than 10 days, seek medical advice to rule out other causes such as a bacterial infection.
-Seek prompt medical advice if there is blood in the mucus.
+If the mucus has an unpleasant or unusual smell, you develop a fever or wheezing or if the symptoms last for more than 10 days, seek medical advice to rule out other causes such as a bacterial infection.
+Seek prompt medical advice if there is any blood within the mucus.

-If a postnasal drip persists, your GP may want to investigate to determine if an allergy or nasal polyp may be the cause.
-A nasal rinse with a saline solution can be used to rinse away allergens.
-This option is safe for babies.
-A nasal spray with corticosteroids may be used to help reduce inflammation related to an allergy, while a nasal spray containing steroids may be able to shrink small nasal polyps.
-Large ones may need to be removed with surgery.
+If the postnasal drip persists, your GP may want to investigate to determine whether an allergy or nasal polyp may be the cause.
+A nasal rinse with a saline solution can be used to rinse away any allergens and is a safe option for babies.
+A nasal spray containing corticosteroids can be used to help reduce inflammation related to allergies, and may also be effective in shrinking smaller nasal polyps, although large ones may need to be removed with surgery.

-When using a nasal spray, make sure you follow the instructions for the medicine to work as effectively as possible.
-You should blow your nose first to clear it, and bend your head down, looking towards your feet – and make sure you don't sniff as you use the spray, or it will enter your throat rather than stay in your nose.
+When using a nasal spray, make sure you follow the instructions to ensure that the medicine works as effectively as possible.
+You should blow your nose first to clear it and bend your head down, looking towards your feet.
+Take care not to sniff when taking the spray since it will then enter your throat rather than stay in your nose.

-Prof. Denton continued with, "Scleroderma can cause a change in the lining of the nose which may also lead to a degree of inflammation or local infection and this may contribute to a post nasal drip.
+"Scleroderma can cause a change in the lining of the nose which may also lead to a degree of inflammation or local infection and this may contribute to a postnasal drip.
 In addition, altered blood vessel and nerve regulation may be relevant.
 Increased blood supply to the nasal mucosa can lead to increased secretions and this could be associated with vascular instability as is seen in scleroderma.
 I would not recommend any specific medication without discussing it with your doctor, as some of these work by reducing nasal secretions and this might aggravate the symptoms rather than be helpful."

-Read what the Community said about this on Facebook.
+Read what the Community said about this on HealthUnlocked.

 Find out how scleroderma and Raynaud's are associated